 The Assistant Secretary for Governmental Affairs is the principal advisor to the Secretary, Deputy Secretary and senior staff with respect to legislative affairs, Congressional relations, and policy matters affecting Federal, state and local governments, and public and private interest groups.

 The Office is responsible for coordinating Congressional and intergovernmental relations activities involving modal offices to ensure the effective and accurate presentation of the Department’s views.
 The Office cooperates with the Office of General Counsel, the Office of Transportation Policy, and modal offices in developing the Department’s position on all relevant legislative matters.

-- The Official Blog of the U.S. Secretary of Transportation: The Fast Lane
+- The Official Blog of the U.S. Department of Transportation

 - Briefing Room

 - FAST Act

 Testimony, Legislation & Reports

 State and Local Organization Websites

 - National Governors Association